snahil28/CSStudyInstruments/survey.md

 _Your fix has been merged into the project or accepted for a future release_

-3. Are there any bugs where you are stuck?
+1. Are there any bugs where you were unable to make progress?
 If so, why?

-4. Are there any bugs you have given up on?
+2. Are there any bugs you have given up on?
 If so, why?

-5. Have you encountered any tool related problems?
+3. Have you encountered any tool related problems?

 ## Post-survey or Interview

-1. Of the bugs you found with CrashSimulator, which was the easiest to work with and correct?
+1. Of the bugs you found with CrashSimulator, which was the easiest to correct?
    Why?

-2. Of the bugs you found with CrashSimulator, which was the most difficult to work with and correct?
+2. Of the bugs you found with CrashSimulator, which was the most difficult to correct?
 Why?

-3. Did you have any previous skills that made it easier for you to work with CrashSimulator?
+3. Do you think any previous skills or experience made it easier for you to work with CrashSimulator?
+If so, please describe.

 4. Overall, did you have a positive or negative experience with CrashSimulator?
    Why?